 FASB ASC Topic 820, "Fair Value Measurements," defines fair value and establishes a valuation hierarchy for disclosure of the inputs to valuation used to measure fair value.
 This hierarchy prioritizes the inputs into three broad levels as follows: Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities.
 Level 2 inputs are quoted prices to similar assets and liabilities in active markets or inputs that are observable for the asset or liability, either directly or indirectly through market corroboration, for substantially the full term of the financial instrument.
 Level 3 inputs are unobservable inputs based on our own assumptions used to measure assets and liabilities at fair value.
 A financial asset or liability's classification within the hierarchy is determined based on the lowest level input that is significant to the fair value measurement.
-Valuation techniques used need to maximize the use of observable inputs.
-Following is a description of the valuation techniques used for assets measured at fair value.
-There have been no changes in the methodologies used at December 31, 2012 and 2011.
+Valuation techniques used need to maximize the use of observable inputs and minimize the use of unobservable inputs.
+Following is a description of the valuation techniques used at fair value.
+There have been no changes in the methodologies used at December 31, 2013 and 2012.